 “I recall the sights and smells of the stores my mother shopped in while, as a 9 year old, I sat on a crate with my coloring book,” she said.
 O’Connell was fond of the Pacific Oriental variety store, which sold food (oh, the fish sauce!) and fabrics while offering billiards and a Vietnamese band called the Uptights.

 Why Arlington?
 Our county became “a household name in Vietnamese refugee camps,” she speculated, because of proximity to the capital and our cosmopolitan population.
 (Many among 230,000 Vietnamese who came to the states between 1975 and 1980 settled in California, Texas and Indiantown Gap, Pa.)

 As mixed luck would have it, Clarendon had fallen into disrepair as streets were torn up for Metro construction, driving away Mom and Pop businesses, O’Connell said.
-“As the country struggled to achieve what newspapers called revitalization through Metro, the timing was perfect—landlords needed tenants, and the Vietnamese needed low rents.”
+“As the county struggled to achieve what newspapers called revitalization through Metro, the timing was perfect—landlords needed tenants, and the Vietnamese needed low rents.”

 They arrived in two waves – in 1975 when the Communists took over, and in 1978 with boat people fleeing oppression.

 “You had to have someone vouch for your financial viability or have a sponsor,” O’Connell explained.”
 Complaints about the burdens of taking in the Vietnamese were common in letters to the editor—a Gallup Poll in 1975 showed 54 percent against it.

 But Arlington set up an immigrant integration center at Page School (now Science Focus) and began staffing Vietnamese language speakers.
 To the night’s two other panelists, the payoff was immeasurable.